Olex2/Olex2Manual/Tasks/model_building.md

 ### Displaying/Hiding/Deleting

 - CTRL+Q toggles between no Q-peaks, show isolated Q-peaks, and show Q-peaks with bonds.
 Depending on what you are looking for, you will use this command a lot during a structure determination.
 The I_Q icon under `@Work|Toolbox-Work` has exactly the same effect.
-- Type kill $Q in the command-line to delete all of the Q-peaks.
+- Type 'CODE kill $Q' in the command-line to delete all of the Q-peaks.
 There is really never a real reason to do this!

 ### Changing the number of Q-peaks displayed